jvilla00/Sqlalchemy-challennge/README.md

 - - -
 ### Part 2: Design Your Climate App

-Now that you have completed your initial analysis, you’ll design a Flask API based on the queries that you have just developed.

-Use Flask to create your routes, as follows:
+Use Flask to create your routes

 * `/`